EdBarrancos/Julia-Object-System-PAVA/README.md

 ##### Issues

 As of right now, the method `is_method_applicable` will not work with native types.
-Im not sure if this will be fixed when we implement the `Built-in-types`, if not, this functions will need some modifications
+Im not sure if this will be fixed when we implement the `Built-in-types`, if not, this functions will need some modifications.

+#### 2.9 - Generic Function Calls

+Quick sum up.
+To call a generic function, we compute the effective method list (Done in the 2.4).
+Then we need to apply the first method.
+To apply a method, we need to first bind the arguments to variable names, next we need to bind the `call_next_method` function and finally run the methods body.

+##### Concerns

+The binding of arguments currently is super ugly.
+But I'm not sure how to improve it.

+Not sure if the binding of `call_next_method` is correct.

+##### Extra TODOs

+- [ ] Make a function to verify if the argument is of the correct type or throw error
+- [ ] Make access methods
+- [ ] Test `call_next_method`